drug-design/course/docs/chapters/adme-properties.md

 ### Drug Translocation and Distribution

-When the drug enters into the blood plasma, it acquires very fast long-distance bulk flow transfer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-translocation-distribution-6a381593'><i class='fa fa-play' aria-hidden='true'></i></button>When the drug enters into the blood plasma, it acquires very fast long-distance bulk flow transfer.
 Since, virtually all tissues have blood supply, they are all potentially exposed to the absorbed drug.
 Distribution of the drug from the blood vessels to body cells and tissues usually require  passive diffusion transfers.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/adme-properties/3_2_0_0_0_1.png){: loading=lazy }
 ### Site of Action

-The greatest efforts in drug design are spent  on the distribution of a drug to its site of action (where its pharmacological effect is obtained).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/site-action-e61841ca'><i class='fa fa-play' aria-hidden='true'></i></button>The greatest efforts in drug design are spent  on the distribution of a drug to its site of action (where its pharmacological effect is obtained).
 For most drugs the site of action is at a specific macromolecule, such as proteins (which may function as receptors, ion channels, enzymes, carrier molecules etc.), and nucleic acids.
 Here, for example, is shown the anticancer drug methotrexate bound to its target enzyme, dihydrofolate reductase (ribbon representation).
 *[nce]: New Chemical Entity: a compound not previously described.